Everybody0523/PretentiousScript/README.md

-# Neumann Ka-Chun Hon is a pretentious twat.
+# Neumann Ka-Chun Hon is not a pretentious twat.